ktrnka/update-your-readme/README.md

 ## Features

 - Suggests README updates based on 1) the pull request description 2) the code changes in the PR 3) commit messages
+- Automatically closes stale README update PRs
 - Uses LangChain and Anthropic's Claude model for intelligent suggestions
 - Option to skip README checks for testing purposes
-- Automatically closes stale README update PRs
-- Configurable PR labels for README update pull requests

 Currently only available for developers of this repo:
 - If you comment on a README PR, it will regenerate the README using your feedback
-- If you merge/close a PR with an unmerged README PR, it will automatically close the stale README PR

 ## Usage